indr/webcg-framework/README.md

 ## API

-Have a look at the [example-lower-third](https://github.com/indr/webcg-framework/blob/master/docs/example-lower-third.html) template to see how to use the API.
-A live version of this template can be found at fond at https://indr.github.io/webcg-framework/example-lower-third.html?debug=true.
+Have a look at the example [lower-third](https://github.com/indr/webcg-framework/blob/master/docs/lower-third-css-animations.html) template to see how to use the API.
+A live version of this template can be found at fond at https://indr.github.io/webcg-framework/lower-third-css-animations.html?debug=true.

 ### Methods